Selling your home? The best time of year to list is coming soon, reports find - NewsBreak

 While there isn’t an exact, perfect date to list your house, recent reports from Realtor.com and Zillow show April is the prime time to do it.

 According to a Realtor.com analysis , sellers will find the strongest demand from buyers willing to pay a higher price during the week of April 10-16.
-To determine this, the company evaluated data from the last three years to find when home prices were high, there was a lot of demand, the competition wasn’t as fierce with other sellers, and homes sold quickly.Topeka Police: Rash of car burglaries in city
+To determine this, the company evaluated data from the last three years to find when home prices were high, there was a lot of demand, the competition wasn’t as fierce with other sellers, and homes sold quickly.Are we in a real estate bubble?

 “Sellers listing in mid-April can expect to find relatively high buyer interest, coupled with limited competition from other sellers, that equates to fast-selling homes at top dollar,” says Danielle Hale, the chief economist for Realtor.com.